Do you see the dreaded 500 error?

 -Login into WordPress admin, navigate to settings> permalinks

--On the other side, Go to the root path in the file manager and rename the existing .htaccess file (.htaccess_old)rename-htaccess-file
+-On the other side, Go to the root path in the file manager and rename the existing .htaccess file (.htaccess_old)

 -It will create a new .htaccess file.